 Transfer Course Request & Appeal forms--This online form is used to obtain permission from Liberty University to take and transfer a course from another institution and use it for a specific requirement in a degree program at Liberty.
 Course descriptions from the institution at which you desire to take the course are required.
 More than one course may be submitted on the form.
 This form is not necessary for courses taken within the Virginia Community College System.
 These courses have been pre-approved in the VCCS guide.

 Student athletes who will be enrolled in Graduate School while participating on an NCAA athletic team will need to apply to the appropriate Graduate Program.
-Please make an appointment with Sara Norman before submitting graduate applications.
+Please make an appointment with Donna Holland before submitting graduate applications.
 You can review the applications and requirements for all graduate programs.

 Many majors at Liberty require the completion of internships.
 Internships are designed to be taken at the end of your academic journey.
 They offer practical, hands-on experience that may result in permanent employment opportunities.
 All students must attend an internship meeting scheduled by the Career Center in order to be informed of the guidelines and policies necessary to participate in an internship.
 Please note that the different majors have different requirements for completion of the internship.
 Please check with your department or the Internship Office for specific stipulations.